Trip Guidelines Policies

 Schools Serving Special Needs Students: We welcome NYC DOE district 75 schools, hospital schools, or any institution serving K-12 students with physical, emotional or mental disabilities.
 Please use our ArtAccess school trip booking form to book your trip.

-Adult Chaperones: We request that visiting schools bring at least one adult chaperone for every 10 children in attendance.
+Adult Chaperones: We request that visiting schools bring one adult chaperone for every 10 children in attendance.
 This adult count can include teachers, parents, nurses and paraprofessionals.
 We request that no more than FIVE adults (teacher included) come with each group.

 Chaperone Guidelines: We encourage chaperones to participate in the tour and promote safe museum behavior among student guests.
 Admission for chaperones and teachers is complimentary.
 Please share the following guidelines with parent chaperones who will be accompanying you.